 - family obligations

-- domestic duties
+- domestic load

-- sport, leisure or civic commitments
+- volunteer or civic commitments

 Good time management won't help if you are overcommitted.
 If, for example, you study full time, spend more than about 12 hours per week in paid employment and spend every evening at the gym, you won't have much time left to study.
 If you suspect you might have taken on too much, reassess your commitments, prioritise and compromise.